matcom/ml/README.md

 # MatCom Machine Learning image

-Base machine learning images and environment.
+Base machine learning images and environment with CPU and GPU support.

 This repository contains two images:
-* `matcomuh/ml` is a basic machine learning image with several popular ML tools.
+* `matcomuh/ml:cpu` is a basic machine learning image with several popular ML tools.
-* `matcomuh/hub` is a fully-functional JupyterHub on top of the basic ML image.
+* `matcomuh/hub:cpu` is a fully-functional JupyterHub on top of the basic ML image.

+Also, the same images with GPU support:
+* `matcomuh/ml:gpu`
+* `matcomuh/hub:gpu`

 ## Basic ML usage